Veteran friendly universities and colleges are the ideal solution for military veterans' below average college graduation rates.

 It's hard to beat University of Delaware if you wish to pursue General Agriculture as a major.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

-The dietetics & clinical nutrition services department at U of Delaware is ranked 1 in the nation and is well-known for producing qualified graduates.
 Around 98.0% of U of Delaware applicants send their SAT scores, which average around 1,195.
+With its low price and fantastic education, University of Delaware is a fantastic investment, earning a rank of #1 in Delaware.
 Watch some school videos to explore what's happening on campus.